Ede1994/DeconvolutionMixture/README.md

 # Help
-You can find some background informations like mathematically basics in the folder [Background](/Background)!
+You can find extra informations like mathematically basics in our publication related to this work [Paper](LINK!).
-For more instructions how to use the programms read help.txt.

 # Data